datatrail-jhu/05_R/manuscript/04_basic_commands.md

 ![errors](images/04_basic_commands/04_R_basic_commands-18.png)

 **Warnings** are generally less serious than error messages.
-They are generated when the code executes (meaning, it runs without producing an error and stopping), but produces something unexpected.
+They are generated when the **code executes** (meaning, it runs without producing an error and stopping), **but produces something unexpected**.
 Warning messages should always be read, and then you, the person writing the code, has the option to decide whether or not the code that has generated the warning needs to be re-written.
 For example, the log function is only defined for numbers greater than zero.
 If, in R, you try to take the log of a negative number, you get an output (`NaN`):

 ```r
 log(-1)